Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 - For images containing text: add an `alt` attribute containing at least the text from the image,
 - For decorative images: add an empty `alt` attribute,
 - For images having `alt` attributes that won’t be convenient when the text is too long (diagrams, graphs…), add a describing text close to the image, or add a link pointing to an <abbr>HTML</abbr> page with the description.

+Add a `title` attribute to describe all `frame` or `iframe` content or function.
+If a `frame` or `iframe` doesn't convey information for the user (only technical), render it invisible, see example: [Hidden accessible frames technics](./exemples/iframes-techniques/index.html)

 **Checklist: **